rockarts/gif-of-life/README.md

 - Ruby >= 2.1.4

+- You will need to install `bundler` and do a `bundle install` in the directory to get the required gems installed

 ## Task

 You are going to create a Gif pronunciation simulator.
 To do so, please implement the following methods